VOL. IV - CHAPTER 13

 In the 1925 Electoral Register, William is listed with his mother Charlotte at Pay Gate House, Ninfield.

-William is pictured with his future wife and her work colleague "Aunty Bunny" and husband outside the Pay Gate
+William is pictured with his future wife and her work colleague "Aunty Bunny" and her husband outside the Pay Gate

-At some point, the Pay Gate was demolished to allow for road widening.
+At some point, the article above suggests in 1928, the Pay Gate was demolished to allow for road widening.
 William is understood to have been offered a plot of land quite close by.
 He borrowed some money from his employer, Ponts Butchers and had a new family home "Recovieu" built.
 He told me the initial build cost £50.00 rising to a total cost of £500 when the services, gas and electricity were installed some years later.
 Having had the house, built he proposed to my grandmother with the words "do you want to come and keep house"?
 This was the accumulation of a seven year romance which started when my grandmother chose William over the postman who was also coming courting.

 On 9 March 1929, William married Alice Emma Stranack, at Ninfield Parish Church.
 William, aged 26, a 'butcher' from Ninfield.
 His father James William Veness is described as a butcher.
 Alice, a 24 year old spinster gives her occupation as 'housekeeper'.
 Her father was William Stranack (deceased), accountant.
 The witnesses were Elizabeth E Hurford (Alice's sister), Charlotte E Veness, Arthur J Pocock and Mark Pont.